particle-iot/docs/src/content/integrations/community-integrations/blynk.md

 These are channels for time-stamped data transmitted between the device and the cloud.
 For example, sensor data should pass through a Datastream.

 ### Widgets
-Pre-designed UI elements, UI elements for visualizing device data and interacting with devices accessible to users.
+Pre-designed UI elements for visualizing device data and interacting with devices accessible to users.

-# Setting up integration with Blynk IoT

 ## Sign up for a Blynk account

 If you don't already have one, you'll need to sign up for a Blynk account to use this integration.

-Go to [Blynk Console](https://blynk.cloud/) to sign in or to create a new account.
+Go to the [Blynk Console](https://blynk.cloud/?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to sign in or to create a new account.
 A Free account is available for the platform exploration.
-To access more features for advanced personal or commercial use, check out the Blynk [pricing page](https://blynk.io/pricing) to learn more about subscription options.
+To access more features for advanced personal or commercial use, check out the Blynk [pricing page](https://blynk.io/pricing?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to learn more about subscription options.

+## Activate a Blueprint

+To simplify the setup process, we've created a Blueprint for this integration.
+It includes a pre-configured template tailored for this project, a firmware, and a detailed guide on setting up webhooks in both the Particle Console and Blynk.

+1. Go to the **Blynk Console** > **Templates** > **Blueprints** > **All Blueprints** > **[Connect a Particle Device](https://blynk.cloud/dashboard/blueprints/Library/TMPL4ej7--Xu_)**
+2. Click **Use Blueprint** in the top right and follow the guide to setup webhooks and connect your device.

+{{collapse op="start" label="Configure integration without Blueprint"}}

+In this section, we provide an alternative guide on setting up integration from scratch, bypassing the Blueprint.
+It includes steps on how to configure a Blynk Template, offering a thorough insight into building and configuring interfaces on Blynk.

-## Configure Blynk template
+## Configure Blynk Template

-### Create a template
+### Create a Template
-In the Blynk Console, navigate to **Templates** > **My Templates** and click on the **New Template** button at the upper right of the page (make sure the [Developer Mode](https://docs.blynk.io/en/concepts/developer-mode) is enabled).
+In the Blynk.Console, navigate to **Templates** > **My Templates** and click on the **New Template** button at the upper right of the page, make sure the [Developer Mode](https://docs.blynk.io/en/concepts/developer-mode?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) is enabled.
 Give the template a name such as 'ParticleDeviceIntegration', set the **Hardware** field to Particle, and choose the appropriate **Connection type** of GSM for cellular devices, or WiFi and click **Done**.

-### Configure datastreams
+### Configure Datastreams
 Go to the **Datastreams** tab in the Template you created.
 Click **New Datastream** > **Virtual Pin** and configure five datastreams as shown in the Datastream Settings table that follows.
 It is important to configure the Pin, Data Type, Is Raw, Min, Max, and Default Value as shown.
 Click the **Save** button at the upper right of the screen when all of the datastreams have been defined.

 Blynk Datastreams are bi-directional channels assigned a data type and link to data values stored on the Blynk Cloud.
 You reference them as virtual pins between the range of V0 and V255.